I’m an Assistant Professor at the Institute of Mathematical

 We prove the existence of two 1-parameter families discovered in the 1990’s, namely the tetragonal (tG) and rhombohedral (rGL) deformation families of the gyroid.
 The proof defines Weierstrass data in terms of Jacobi sn function on flat tori that are not necessarily rectangular.
 Then we notice twisted catenoids bounded by curved squares and triangles, which allow us to propose a period condition following an intuition of Gross-Brauckmann.
 Another key observation is that CLP surfaces can be seen as a special gyrating surface.

-1. Stacking disorder in periodic minimal surfaces arXiv PDF
+disorder in periodic minimal surfaces

 in SIAM J. Math.
 Anal.